 Borislava Mihaylova is a Professor of Health Economics at the Centre for Primary Care and Public Health, Queen Mary University of London and leads the work of the health economics team at the Centre.
 Mihaylova has conducted the economic analysis in various trials on complex interventions in healthcare, and will support this aspect of the trial throughout.

-Francis is a chartered health psychologist with expertise in pragmatic trials of complex behaviour change
+Cartwright is a chartered health psychologist with expertise in pragmatic trials of complex behaviour change

 WP3 and WP4.
 Francis will help to develop the training module to ensure that the intervention can be delivered

 by a range of healthcare professionals, while minimising training costs.

 Pistrang is a clinical psychologist with an expertise in researching helping relationships outside formal

 psychological treatments, and will contribute to developing the intervention and the training module to ensure